 This measure was identified by NQF staff as relating to measure NQF measure #0059 Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Poor Control (>9.0%), as it is adapted from this existing general population measure.
-The Committee will discuss related measures on its January 8, 2015 post-comment call.
+The Committee discussed related measures on its January 8, 2015 post-comment call.

 - The developer has explained that this measure is focused on the high risk subpopulation of people with serious mental illness who have a higher risk of diabetes and for whom there is evidence of disparity in treatment compared to the general population. - The numerator of this measure is consistent with the measure used for the general population while the denominator has been adapted to focus on individuals with serious mental illness.
-The specifications are harmonized. - Building on the existing measure is intended to help to reduce the burden of implementation for organizations and to align incentives for providers and organizations to focus on key quality of care issues.
+The specifications are harmonized. - Building on the existing measure is intended to help to reduce the burden of implementation for organizations and to align incentives for providers and organizations to focus on key quality of care issues. - The Committee agreed the measures do not need to be further harmonized at this time.

 - Two commenters were generally in support of this measure. - Two commenters expressed concerns that the SMI subpopulation is being captured in existing measures already, and adding a subset will increase the burden of data collection and lessen room for quality improvement activities.
-They urged the committee to recommend that the subpopulation measures be stratified into the current measures before endorsement.
+They urged the Committee to recommend that the subpopulation measures be stratified into the current measures before endorsement.
 The developer responded with: Thank you.
 We agree that some measures are amenable to stratification by different factors including chronic conditions, such as serious mental illness.
 However, these conditions often do not have sufficient sample size in most measures to draw attention to known disparities in care and identify successful efforts to improve quality and accountability.
 Our panels recommended that a stand-alone measure of poor HbA1c control adapted from a related measure was the best approach for this population.
 We differ in the viewpoint that adding a separate measure focused on the vulnerable SMI population lessens room for quality improvement activities, and suggest that this approach actually opens the door for these QI activities and related accountability.
 You are correct, the small numbers issue and the disparities in care for the SMI population necessitate a separate blood pressure measure for the SMI population with diabetes.
-Having a separate measure of poor HbA1c control for the SMI population with diabetes sheds needed light on observed disparities and encourages improvement in care for this vulnerable population.

-2607 Diabetes Care for People with Serious Mental Illness: Hemoglobin A1c (HbA1c) Poor Control (>9.0%)

-- During their deliberations, the committee discussed the possible data collection burden of endorsing these measures.
-The committee agreed that the measures focus on a high risk subpopulation of people with serious mental illness who have a higher risk of diabetes and for whom there is evidence of disparity in treatment compared to the general population.
+Having a separate measure of poor HbA1c control for the SMI population with diabetes sheds needed light on observed disparities and encourages improvement in care for this vulnerable population. - During their deliberations, the Committee discussed the possible data collection burden of endorsing these measures.
+The Committee agreed that the measures focus on a high risk subpopulation of people with serious mental illness who have a higher risk of diabetes and for whom there is evidence of disparity in treatment compared to the general population.

 Additionally, the measures were adapted from existing measures and use a "hybrid" data collection (administrative data combined with chart review) method.
-The committee recommended the developers take action to reduce burden as much as possible, however, not necessarily stratify the measures. - 7.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X; A-X - 8.
-Board of Directors Vote: Yes/No - 9.
-Appeals
+The Committee recommended the developers take action to reduce burden as much as possible, however, not necessarily stratify the measures.

+7. Consensus Standards Approval Committee (CSAC) Review (February 19, 2015): Y-12; N-0; A-0 Decision: Approved for endorsement

+8. Board of Directors Vote: Yes (March 5, 2015) Ratified for endorsement